 When I started law school at the Stetson University College of Law, I thought (as many of you probably do or did) that I was going to be learning the law.
 Once I began to prepare for my first day of classes, and even more so when I underwent my

 I remember entering law school thinking that I had so much experience in the world.
-After having run a nonprofit organization with professional staff representing 240,000 students statewide, creating and leading a mock trial program, all while finishing my undergraduate degree in three years, what was left to learn about work
+After having run a nonprofit organization with professional staff representing 240,000 students statewide, creating and leading a mock trial program, all while finishing my undergraduate degree in three years, what was left to learn

 DAYTON, Ohio — Sisters Lizbeth and Tammy Chavez have shared a lot through the years: a bedroom, a family car, the same undergraduate school and a major in social work.
 Come May 6, they'll share something else — a University of Dayton law degree.
 The Chavez sisters will be among the